 Trustees must take account of all discretionary beneficiaries' personal and financial circumstances when deciding at a trustees' meeting whether, and to whom, any asset or income distributions are to be made.
-As we will see later, discretionary beneficiaries will, under the new Trusts Act, have greater rights to make the trustees accountable for their actions and to ensure the proper administration of the family trust.
+As we will see later, under the Act discretionary beneficiaries now have greater rights to make the trustees accountable for their actions and to ensure the proper administration of the family trust.